Decaying superfluid turbulence near an anomalous non-thermal fixed point

 Our results demonstrate a spatially varying exponent in this regime, yet it is striking that values around $\lambda_{2}=\mathrm{d}\ln\Gamma^{2}(r)/\mathrm{d}r\approx8/3$ appear to be attained by the maximum slope $\lambda_{2,\mathrm{max}}(t)$ during the time interval $\approx(3..20)\,t_\text{i}$ (white area in \Fig{fig_2}c), coinciding with the regime where $\beta\approx1/5$ signals the approach of the anomalous NTFP.
 Hence, alongside the scaling exponent $\beta$, the emergence of universal dynamics near the anomalous NTFP is accompanied by the buildup of a decaying inverse cascade, which exhibits spatial scaling with $\lambda_2=8/3$.
-This is also found by explicitly rescaling the circulation probability distribution function, cf.~\Fig{fig_7} in \App{pdf}.
-Further details on the transient behavior of \(\lambda_{2,\mathrm{max}}(t)\) at the single-run level are given in \App{SingleRun}.
+This is also found by explicitly rescaling the circulation probability distribution function, cf. Fig.~4 of the Supplemental Material \cite{SM}.
+There, in Sect.~IV\,B, further details on the transient behavior of \(\lambda_{2,\mathrm{max}}(t)\) at the single-run level are given.